Stderr and Stdout: Understanding Logs and Output

 : To handle output more flexibly, consider using redirection or customstreambuf

-for special output needs, such as logging, network transmission, etc.
+to meet special output needs, such as logging, network transmission, etc.